henglicad/openmrs-reference-application-docker-jprofiler-enabled/README.md

 ```
 If you don't add a _OPENMRS_VERSION_ variable, it will use `demo` docker tag.

+Note: This last command will build/load two images running in two containers, one for OpenMRS and the other for MySQL.
+The OpenMRS image (with Jprofler agent) is newly built based on an official iamge, while the MySQL image was direclty loaded from an offical image.
+If you make changes to the OpenMRS image (e.g., changing the JProfiler agent version), you need to remove the old image and rerun the command `OPENMRS_VERSION=2.5 docker-compose up'.

 Application will be eventually accessible on http://localhost:8080/openmrs.
 Credentials on shipped demo data:
   - Username: admin